Pauan/rollup-plugin-purs/README.md

 ## Optimizations

+These are the optimizations which can be turned on or off:

+* `uncurry`

+  Replace curried functions with uncurried functions, for improved performance and smaller file size

+* `inline`

+  Inline some functions, which can increase performance and decrease the file size.
+It also inlines typeclass instance methods when it can.

 In addition to the uncurrying and inlining optimizations, there are some optimizations which are *always* applied:

 * Dead code elimination